pulibrary/ops-catchall/projects/os_updates.md

 4. Click Launch.
 You can then click the Jobs tab in the left-hand navigation to make sure the job has launched and is running.

+##### Notes: Some machines will fail for now
+- Anything with pulcloud.io
+- Machines still on Bionic and not upgraded to Jammy
+- Any client that connects to mysql and postgresql

 ##### In case you need to run this via the command line, follow these steps:
 1. Open a Terminal window to princeton_ansible repo
 2. Log in to VPN and lastpass